ONeillMor/the-evolution-project/README.md

 - Promote and Provide information regarding to The Evolution Project.
 - View information form the meetings.
-- Have a feature for people to contact him through the site.
+- Have a contact us feature.

 ### External user’s goal: